Skip to content

 Deadwood invertebrates

-Over 2,000 UK invertebrate species depend on deadwood.
+Over 2,000 of the UK’s invertebrate species depend on deadwood.

-It is one of the most important and yet generally under appreciated micro-habitats in Devon.
+Deadwood is one of the most important but often under-appreciated micro-habitats in Devon.

-All dead and decaying wood is important for wildlife – from a pile of logs and twigs in the garden to entire decaying trees.
+All dead and decaying wood is important for wildlife – from a pile of logs and twigs in the garden to whole decaying trees.

 The moth faces the right, showing a side view that emphasises a large black and yellow headpiece that protrudes from its nose, curving upward and ending in a two pronged fork.
 The top front of the moth is bright yellow, with a black end half that has iridescent blue markings and a bright yellow dot.
 The underside of the moth is black and iridescent blue and the legs are black and white stripes.
 The moths eye is red.